Jaws (franchise): Toys and merchandise

 Universal "devised and co-ordinated a highly innovative plan" for the first film's distribution and exhibition.
 The studio and publisher Bantam designed a logo which would appear on both the paperback and on all film advertising.
 "Both publisher and distributor recognized the mutual benefits that a joint promotion strategy would bring."
 Producers Zanuck and Brown toured six cities to promote the paperback and the film.
 Once the film was released, more merchandising was created, including shark-illustrated swimming towels and T-shirts, plastic shark fins for swimmers to wear, and shark-shaped inflatables for them to float on.
 The Ideal Toy Company produced a game where the player had to use a hook to fish out items from the shark's mouth before the jaws closed.
 Carl Gottlieb’s 1975 book, The Jaws Log, account of the film's production was also released.Jaws 2 inspired much more merchandising and sponsors than the first film.
 Products included sets of trading cards from Topps and Baker's bread, paper cups from Coca-Cola, beach towels, a souvenir program, shark tooth necklaces, coloring and activity books, and a model kit of Brody's truck.
 A novelization by Hank Searls, based on an earlier draft of the screenplay by Howard Sackler and Dorothy Tristan, was released, as well as Ray Loynd's The Jaws 2 Log, an account of the film's production.
 Searls also wrote the novelization of Jaws: The Revenge based on an earlier draft of the screenplay by Michael De Guzman.

+Lego released a set based on the scene where Bruce attacks the Orca with Chief Martin Brody, Matt Hooper, and Quint.
+The set was released in August 2024 and features 1,500 pieces.